 - encourages you to meet with your academic advisor prior to adding/dropping/withdrawing/registering for courses.

-- It ensures that the student is receiving proper guidance in regards to scheduling, major exploration/declaration, resolving academic difficulties, understanding policies and procedures of MSU, offering academic resources throughout campus, and monitoring academic progress.
+- helps to ensure that you are receiving proper guidance in regards to scheduling, major exploration/declaration, resolving academic challenges, understanding policies and procedures of MSU, and the availability of academic resources throughout campus etc.